NCIP/caarray/qa/software/API_Test_Suite/README.txt

 RUNNING THE TEST SUITE
 --------------------------------------------------------------

+Before building and running the test suite, confirm that the lib, lib/java, and lib/grid directories contain the .jar files corresponding to the tag to be tested.
+The directory contents should be as follows:
+	lib: should contain the caarray-client-external-v1_0.jar
+		 file contained in the caarray-client.zip file.
+	lib/java: should contain the .jar files contained in the lib/java directory of the caarray-client.zip file.
+	lib/grid: should contain the .jar files contained in the lib/grid directory of the caarray-client.zip file.

-To run the test suite: in a command line shell, navigate to the 'API_Test_Suite' directory and run the default ant command ('ant').
+To run the test suite: in a command line shell, navigate to the 'API_Test_Suite' directory and run one of the following commands:
+	1) ant
+	   The default ant command will build and run the full test suite against both the java and grid APIs.
+	2) ant test_java
+	   This command will build and run only the portions of the test suite pertaining to the java API.
+Only the .jar files included in the /lib and lib/java directories will be included in the classpath, confirming the integrity of the dependency directories as provided to end users.
+	3) ant test_grid
+	   This command will build and run only the portions of the test suite pertaining to the grid API.
+Only the .jar files included in the /lib and lib/grid directories will be included in the classpath, confirming the integrity of the dependency directories as provided to end users.

-The default ant task will clean, build, and run the test suite.
-A test result report .csv file will be written to the 'report' directory.
+A test result report .csv file will be written to the 'report' directory upon completion of the test suite.

 CONFIGURING THE TEST SUITE